OLonsdale/DocToJson/README.md

 Requires the backend server, as files cannot be sent directly from Blazor WebAssembly to OpenAI.

-Uses Open AI gpt-4.1-mini model.
-In testing, 21 requests were made, costing "less than $0.01" in total.

 Supports uploading multiple files in a single request to produce one combined JSON document.

 Includes an in-app JSON Schema builder for defining or editing output structure.
+This can take a JSON document to create a schema automatically, and supports arbritrerally deep documents.

 Stores schema and request history in browser Local Storage.